soleaf/ErRabbit/readme.md

 #### Setup Log4j2

 1. Declare 'JMS Appender' to `log4j2.xml` with your ActiveMQ URL, userName, password.
-1. 'queueBindingName' should be 'errabbit.report.[RabbitID]'.
+1. 'queueBindingName' should be 'errabbit'.
 1. And add JMS Appender to Loggers.